Yucatán Peninsula Itinerary: Epic 10 Days of Exploration

 COZUMEL:

-Days 1-2 will spent on the island paradise of Cozumel.
+Days 1-2 will be spent on the island paradise of Cozumel.
 I recommend staying in Centro/San Miguel to be within walking distance of nearly everything you need, especially since you will be here for one night.

 TULUM:

-Days 2-4 will spent in Tulum.
+Days 2-4 will be spent in Tulum.
 There are four main areas to stay in Tulum, but with only being here for 2 nights I recommend either staying in Tulum Centro or the Tulum Hotel Zone.
-Tulum Centro will offer a more authentic Tulum vibe, whereas the Hotel Zone will offer a more luxury vacation feel and you will be right on the water.
+Tulum Centro will offer a more authentic Tulum vibe, whereas the Hotel Zone will offer a more luxurious vacation feel and you will be right on the water.

 Find more in-depth information on where to stay here!